byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. ***Lactic acid - this molecule occurs in almost every living organism and plays an essential role in the anaerobic energy metabolism of billions of life forms.*** LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

-Bokashi conserves water in the ground, probiotic soils are not as water soluble, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.

 #### *Benefits of Bokashi*

 **Bokashi is therapeutic, providing essential nutrients to rebuild soil organic matter content, and re-establish microbial populations.
 Benefits directly associated with improved organic matter content are: enhanced water infiltration and moisture-holding, aggregation, aeration, nutrient supply for plant growth, and microbial activity.**

+Bokashi conserves water in the ground, probiotic soils are not as water soluble, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.

 ***Bokashi Is A Solution To Some Very Big Problems; Regenerative Urba-culture, healing from the inside out.***

 **Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, all while revitalizing the environment by creating bio-active probiotic soil and liquid fertilizer to combat the negative use of toxic chemicals and pollutants.**

 **Probiotic Living Soils store more than 4000 billion tonnes of carbon.
-By way of comparison, the forests store 360 billion tonnes of carbon as woody biomass, and the atmosphere more than 800 billion tonnes in the form of carbon dioxide.**
+By way of comparison; forests store 360 billion tonnes of carbon as woody biomass, and the atmosphere more than 800 billion tonnes in the form of carbon dioxide.**

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.

 #### *Conservation as a consequence of production.*

-***Urban probiotic soil cultivation practices can have a significant impact on urban ecosystems.***
+***Probiotic soil cultivation practices can have a significant impact on urban ecosystems.***

-Bokashi, the ecologically responsible option for all food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the surrounding local environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
-No modern garden is required, being creative with whats around ...
+Bokashi is the ecologically responsible option for all organic food remnants, perfect for someone living in an apartment/condo.
+Giving someone the opportunity too transform organic biomass into a nutrient rich pro-biotic soil amendment for the larger garden, the surrounding local environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
+No *modern garden* is required, being creative with whats around ...

 A healthy microbiome of the physical body is like a healthy microbiome of the soil, when cared for correctly creates space for more healthy lifeforms to exist.
-The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct!
-Especially in the gut, and the soil, from a life time of unhealthy eating they just become eliminated.
-Fermentation is the way to bring that balance back, body and soil all life is 'built' the same.
+The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct.
+Especially in the immune system, the gut of the physical body, and the soil, the immune system of Mother Earth.
+From *A life time* of unhealthy eating, consuming chemical laden *food* body and soil, they just become eliminated.
+Fermentation is the way to bring that balance back.
+Body and soil, all life is *built* upon the laws of Nature.

 **Bokashi can be:**